Real People Stories – Kate

 The cough and fever then coincided with the onset of an allergic reaction.

-Prescription of antibiotics is also unfounded; treating the complete allergy and observing and monitoring the full blood with CBC count tests is necessary.
+Prescription of antibiotics is also unfounded; treating the complete allergy and observing and monitoring the full count is necessary.

 Good health to everyone; I hope my post was useful to you.